sils-webinfo/trails-www/README.txt

 #Route Finder Hypermedia Type

-Note: Because a graphical geospatial interface seemed outside of the scope of this assignment, all route representations are treated simply as a list of latitude/longitude coordinates.

 ##Attribute Values

 **ID attributes**

 *content*
->Applied to a SECTION tag to distinguish it from the header and to mark it as a container of all other content on the page.
+>Applied to a SECTION tag.
+All (non-header) content on the page.

 *routes*
->Applied to a SECTION tag to mark a list of routes.
+>Applied to a SECTION tag.
+A list of routes.

 **Class attributes**